Makes up to 24 cups

 Price: Too steep

-The West Bend deluxe popcorn popper retails for $60, and considering the number of problems we had with it, we think this price is quite steep.
+The West Bend deluxe popcorn popper retails for $60, and considering the number of problems I had with it, I think this price is quite steep.
 There are other popcorn makers that work better and cost less than half the price.

 Competition: There are better options out there